Electoral threshold

 The electoral threshold, or election threshold, is the minimum share of votes that a candidate or political party requires before they become entitled to representation or additional seats in a legislature.

-This limit can operate in various ways; for example, in party-list proportional representation systems where an electoral threshold requires that a party must receive a specified minimum percentage of votes (e.g. 5%), either nationally or in a particular electoral district, to obtain seats in the legislature.
-In single transferable voting, the election threshold is called the quota, and it is possible to achieve it by receiving first-choice votes alone or by a combination of first-choice votes and votes transferred from other candidates based on lower preferences.
-It is also a common occurrence to see someone elected with less than the quota in STV.
+This threshold is set in different ways in different situations.
+For example, in some party-list proportional representation systems, an electoral threshold requires that a party must receive a specified minimum percentage of votes (e.g. 5%), either nationally or in a particular electoral district, to obtain seats in the legislature.
+In single transferable voting, the quota acts as an electoral threshold to some degree, and it is possible to achieve it by receiving first-choice votes alone or by a combination of first-choice votes and votes transferred from other candidates based on lesser preferences.
+It is also a common occurrence in STV to see someone elected with less than the quota.

-In mixed-member-proportional (MMP) systems, the election threshold determines which parties are eligible for top-up seats in the legislative chamber.
-Some MMP systems still allow a party to retain the seats they won in electoral districts even when they did not meet the threshold nationally; in some of these systems, top-up seats are allocated to parties that do not achieve the electoral threshold if they have won at least one district seat or have met some other minimum qualification.
+In some mixed-member proportional (MMP) systems, the election threshold determines which parties are eligible for top-up seats in the legislative chamber.
+Some MMP systems still allow a party to retain the seats they won in electoral districts even when they did not meet the threshold nationally.
+In some of these systems, top-up seats are allocated to a party that has not achieved the electoral threshold if it won at least one district seat or met some other minimum qualification.

-The effect of this electoral threshold is to deny representation to small parties or to force them into coalitions.
-Such restraint is intended to make the election system more stable by keeping out fringe parties.
-Proponents of a stiff electoral threshold say that having a few seats in a legislature can significantly boost the profile of a party and that providing representation and possibly veto power for a party that receives only 1 percent of the vote is not appropriate.
+Electoral thresholds can deny representation to small parties or force them into coalitions (joint slates).
+Such restraint is intended to make the elected government more stable by reducing party fragmentation and by keeping out fringe parties.
+Proponents of a high electoral threshold say that having seats in a legislature boosts the profile of a less popular party that does not deserve it, and that providing representation and possibly veto power to a party that receives only 1 percent of the vote is not appropriate.
 However, others argue that in the absence of a ranked ballot or proportional voting system at the district level, supporters of minor parties, barred from top-up seats, are effectively disenfranchised and denied the right to be represented by someone of their choosing.